 Dear Radio Friends,

 Another year gone and another beginning.
-Another year closer to the coming of Jesus Christ.
-But Christ has not yet come.
+A blessed new year to you and your family!
+With the year 2021 we are another year closer to the coming of Jesus Christ.

-This is why I have chosen to speak to you for a few moments on Hebrews 10:35-37.
-These verses read: “Cast not away therefore your confidence, which hath great recompence of reward.
+I know the passage seems a bit long and complicated, so let me read it one more time: “Cast not away therefore your confidence, which hath great recompence of reward.
 For ye have need of patience, that, after ye have done the will of God, ye might receive the promise.
 For yet a little while, and he that shall come will come, and will not tarry.”
-It is this Word of God we wish to have in our hearts and souls as we begin a new year.
+We wish to have this Word of God in our hearts and souls as we begin a new year once again.

 I. A Sure Promise

 When we make a promise to another person, we declare to him that he can, of a surety, expect us to do or not to do something specified.
-We pledge, we give our word, we vow that we will bring about what we have said.
-When we do that to other Christians who know us, then our word is sufficient.
-They know we will keep that promise.
-But in other cases it may be necessary even to swear an oath to assure another that we will fulfill what we have promised.
+We pledge, we give our word, we vow that we will bring about what we have promised.
+When we do that to other Christians who know us, then our word is sufficient: they know that what we promise we will do or not do.
+But in other cases it has already been necessary even to swear an oath to assure another that we will keep what we have promised to do or not to do.
 That is the nature of a promise.
 It is a surety or pledge that what has been spoken will truly come to pass.

 Our text speaks of such a promise.
-In verse 36 we read, “for ye have need of patience, that, after ye have done the will of God, ye might receive the promise.”
-But the promise of our text is not a promise that man makes.
+In verse 36 we read, “For ye have need of patience, that ye might receive the promise.”
+But the promise of our text is not a promise man makes.
 It is God’s promise to His people.
-You see, God has established His covenant with His elect people in Christ.
-God’s covenant is the bond of friendship and fellowship into which He has entered with them.
-Already in eternity, in His counsel or plan for all things, God chose to be a sovereign Friend and Companion to His elect people.
-He chose to be a God unto them.
-He chose to call them by His name.
-God has fulfilled that covenant throughout the generations of this world.
-With each new generation God has entered into this bond of friendship with His people.
-He still does that today with us.
+It is a covenant promise.
+You see, God has established His covenant with His people.
+It is the bond of friendship and fellowship into which He has entered with us.
+God has from eternity chosen to be our sovereign Friend.
+He has chosen to be a God unto us and our children, and those whom He has chosen to be that people He calls by His name.

 But salvation depends also upon His second coming.
-So we in the new dispensation have the same promise that the saints of old had: Christ comes!
-And He comes to bring salvation to His church!
-It is true, of course, that salvation has been secured already at the cross of Christ.
+So we in the New Testament church have the same promise that the saints of old had then: Christ comes!
+He comes to bring salvation to His church!
+I know that salvation has been secured already at the cross of Christ.
 In principle, all that is needed for us is found in the cross of Jesus Christ.
 But are we yet totally free from sin?
 Do we yet experience in this world the highest possible fellowship with our sovereign Friend?
 Does the church stand united in its praise of God and the Lamb?
 No, the final fulfillment of our salvation comes when Christ returns on the clouds of glory.
 So, God makes us a promise, a pledge: Christ comes!

-Notice the surety of that promise in this Word of God before us as well: “he that shall come will come.”
-The Bible does not waver as far as this promise of God and Christ to Their church is concerned: Christ shall come—there is no doubt about it.
+Notice the surety of that promise in what the writer to the Hebrews writes: “he that shall come will come.”
+The Bible does not waver as far as this promise of God and of Christ to their church is concerned: Christ shall come—there is no doubt about it.
 Christ shall come because God has promised it.
 That means that it is a part of His immutable counsel.
 In other words, God has established the coming of Christ from before the foundations of the earth in His eternal counsel and plan for all things.
-This second coming of Christ is set by God eternally as that very moment of the fulfillment of His counsel and covenant.
-As it is set, it shall never be changed.
-It is unchangeable as God is unchangeable.
+This second coming of Christ is set by God eternally as that moment of the very fulfillment of His plan for all things.
+As God has set it, it shall never be changed.
+It is as immutable as God is immutable.

-As we now enter into the year 2018 we hear the word of God say to us: “for yet a little while.”
+As we now enter the year 2021 we hear the Word of God say to us, dear listener, “for yet a little while.”
 It will not be long now.
-It is but a short amount of time, soon and very soon, “and he that shall come (and Christ we know of a surety shall come) will come.”
-He will not tarry!
-Such is the promise of God to us as we look into the year 2018.
+It is but a short amount of time, soon and very soon, “and he that shall come will come.”
+And He will not tarry either!
+Such is the promise of God to us today as we look into the year to come.
 Christ will not be slow in His coming.
-God will not be lax as far as His promise to us is concerned.
-Right now all things are being accomplished exactly in order to bring about that coming of Christ.
-Right now, God who is not willing that any of His people perish, but that all should come to repentance, is gathering His church toward that end.
+God will not be lax in as far as His promise to us is concerned.
+Right now, all things are being accomplished exactly in order to bring about that coming of Christ.
+Right now God, who is not willing that any of His people perish, but that all should come to repentance, is gathering His church toward that end.
 When everything is ripe in history, in nature, and in the church, then we must look up, for our redemption draws nigh.
 Christ does not tarry.

 II.
 A Patient Confidence

 That impatience becomes ours too, oftentimes, when we are called to wait upon the return of Christ.
 We do not wish to spend too much of our time waiting and looking.
 We have better things to do.
-There is the here and the now to worry about, and our thoughts do not have the time to drift back once in a while to Christ’s coming.
-Instead of sitting back at the beginning of this year and regrouping and planning how in this year we are going to seek the coming of Christ the more in the year to come, we plunge blindly into the new year and whatever it is that confronts us at that moment.
+There is the here and the now to worry about, and our minds do little more than drift back once in a while to thoughts of Christ’s coming.
+Instead of sitting back at the beginning of this year and regrouping and planning how in this year we are going to seek the coming of Christ the more in the year to come—instead of that, we plunge blindly into the new year and whatever it is that confronts us at that moment.
 We do not look much beyond.

-We have need of patience, people of God!
+We have need of patience, fellow saints!
 Calm, steadfast, unwavering waiting on the Lord!
 This patience brings quiet, brave endurance.
 Oh yes, we will have to go about our everyday tasks as God commands us, but we will then begin to look at these tasks in a different light.
 They will become mere means that we use to sustain us in our confidence that Christ returns.
-We will not view the things of this present world as enduring, but only as means we use in this life to sustain us until we receive that which does endure.
+We will not view the things of this present world as that which endures, but only as a means we can use in this life to sustain us until we receive that which endures.
 And sin?
 We will fight it again in this year.
-We will commit ourselves once again to a life of holiness, that we need not be ashamed when Christ appears.
-Patient confidence, that is what we need again in 2018.
+We will commit ourselves once again to a life of holiness so that we need not be ashamed when Christ appears.
+Patient confidence, that is what God’s people need again in 2021.